 Further, the proposed rules explicate that bias audits must be conducted in relation to the following categories:

 While the initial legislation did not explicate who is considered an independent author, the first version of the proposed rules clarified that an independent auditor is a person or group that was not involved in using or developing the AEDT.
 However, amid concerns that this could lead to employers or employment agencies conducting internal audits of their tools, where teams not involved in the use or development of the tool would conduct the audit, the updated rules make it clear that audits should be conducted by a third party.
-Giving a more comprehensive definition, the second version of the rules state that an independent auditor should exercise objective and impartial judgement and that they are not considered to be independent if:

-A computational process, derived from machine learning, statistical modeling, data analytics, or artificial intelligence that produces a simplified output (a score, classification, or recommendation) used to aid or automate decision making for employment decisions (screening for promotion or employment).
+A computational process, derived from machine learning, statistical modelling, data analytics, or artificial intelligence that produces a simplified output (a score, classification, or recommendation) used to aid or automate decision making for employment decisions (screening for promotion or employment).

 Video interviews, game-based/image-based assessments, and resume screening tools etc. that are scored or evaluated by an algorithm.
 Systems that rank candidates on their suitability for a position or how well they meet some criteria are also considered automated employment decision tools.